-After a lot of research, I opted against marine grade and instead am treating it with a borate-based (non-chemical) pretreatment from Nisus to prevent mold, mildew and insect infestation.
-I finished up the floor’s protection by sealing the bottom and edges with low-odor, oil-based primer.
+After a lot of research, I opted against marine grade wood and instead am treating it with a borate-based (non-chemical) pre-treatment from another local company, Nisus, to prevent mold, mildew and insect infestations.
+I doubled up the floor’s protection by sealing the bottom and edges with a low-odor (and VOC), oil-based primer.

 The actual finished flooring is going to be 12″ x 24″ cork tiles glued directly on top of the subfloor.

 I was very grateful to be able to borrow a family member’s wood shop (thank you, Tony!) and tools to cut the pieces of subfloor.
 If there’s anything I’ve learned from renovating a 100-year-old house and now this nearly 50-year-old Airstream, it’s to never assume anything is square, plumb or level!
 Even after careful measurements and templates, there were still a lot of adjustments to make when the time came to install it!